 We leave no stone unturned when looking for the next great investment idea.
 For example Europe is set to become the world’s largest cannabis market, so we check out this European marijuana stock pitch.
 We read hedge fund investor letters and listen to stock pitches at hedge fund conferences, and and go through short-term trade recommendations like this one.
 We even check out the recommendations of services with hard to believe track records.
 In January, we recommended a long position in one of the most shorted stocks in the market, and that stock returned more than 50% despite the large losses in the market since our recommendation.
 With all of this in mind let’s go over the latest hedge fund action regarding The Progressive Corporation (NYSE:PGR).

-What have insiders been doing with The Progressive Corporation (NYSE:PGR)?
+What does smart money think about The Progressive Corporation (NYSE:PGR)?

 Heading into the first quarter of 2020, a total of 48 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -9% from one quarter earlier.
 The graph below displays the number of hedge funds with bullish position in PGR over the last 18 quarters.
 With hedge funds’ capital changing hands, there exists a select group of noteworthy hedge fund managers who were upping their holdings substantially (or already accumulated large positions).